 - Let it cool for a minute.

-- Place the roasted cumin in a coffee grinder and grind it up to a fine powder.
+- Place the roasted cumin in a coffee grinder (a wooden churner or spice-grinder will work too) and grind it up to a fine powder.
 Alternatively, you can use a mortar and pestle to grind them yourself.

 👩🍳 Substitution tip: Can find cumin powder?
 It’s easy to make it at home.
 Roast cumin for 2 minutes and then coffee grind them or use a mortar and pestle.